 Mama Said separates from the stereotypes of Black families, presenting instead the joy, humor, and love that coexist with the trauma of drug abuse within communities.
 Kristen Gentry’s stories showcase the wide-reaching repercussions of addiction and the ties that forever bind daughters to their mothers, flaws and all.

-Kristen Gentry is the author of Mama Said, forthcoming from West Virginia University Press in October 2023.
+Kristen Gentry is the author of Mama Said.
 She received her MFA from Indiana University.
 Her award-winning fiction has been nominated for a Pushcart Prize and appeared in Crab Orchard Review, Jabberwock Review, and other journals.
-She is a VONA and Bread Loaf Writers’ Conference alumna who is currently an associate professor of English and Director of Creative Writing at SUNY Geneseo.
-This summer, she will relocate to her hometown of Louisville, Kentucky to live, write, and help other black women and girls share their stories.
+She is a VONA and Bread Loaf Writers’ Conference alumna, former Director of Creative Writing at SUNY Geneseo, and a member of the inaugural Poets & Writers publicity incubator for debut writers.
+She lives and writes in her hometown of Louisville, Kentucky, helping other black women and girls share their stories.